abdoulfataoh/Nondeterminism-of-ChatGPT-in-Code-Generation/README.md

 python structural_similarity.py
 ```
 There are bugs that might occur in running this script:
-1. the config settings are written in each code's main function, change the config setting before running the script
+1. The config settings are written in each code's main function, change the config setting before running the script
-2. for `structural_similarity.py`, the 'Tree_Diff' measurement needs the library `zss`.
+2. For `structural_similarity.py`, the 'Tree_Diff' measurement needs the library `zss`.
 If not downloaded, please use `pip install zss`.
 For more detail about the library `pycode_similar`, please see its [GitHub page](https://github.com/fyrestone/pycode_similar).

 ### 3. Result display